vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 {% img /images/Design_101/Visual_Design/Alignment-Continuation/color-drops.png %}

-###### This is a great example of both alignment and continuation.
+###### This is a great example of both alignment and continuation ([LOL Colors](http://www.lolcolors.com/)).
 Without using borders, you can clearly see a grid at work effectively and the form of the color drops implies movement continuing down the page.
 I love this piece!

 On macro-level, you want to work on aligning things that are related to each other and position them along a common edge.
 That way, elements flow a lot easier in the overall composition and let users navigate effortless—if done right.
 This visual connection helps you to form an overall unity between small and big elements.
 It’s like an invisible margin that holds the major pieces in your design together and gives the eye little reason to stop for visual hiccups.
 More often than not, edge alignment is more useful and applied more frequently than center alignment.
 Both have their place of course, but aligning content via edges is definitely your bread and butter when you design for the web.
 Center alignment for larger elements can be used to emphasize particular elements or call to actions.